 - A short bibliography of relevant sources (no more than 2 pages, double-spaced between entries).

-- For conferences only: an appendix containing abstracts (of approximately 150-200 words) for each paper to be presented at the conference.
+- For conferences only: an appendix containing abstracts of approximately 150-200 words for each paper to be presented.

-All applications must be submitted through the ACLS Online Application System no later than 9 p.m.
-Eastern Daylight Time, October 1, 2014.
+All applications must be submitted through the ACLS Online Application System no later than 9 pm Eastern Standard Time, November 8, 2017.

 Questions concerning the application process should be directed to the email@example.com.